dekobon/bouncy-haproxy/README.md

 Bouncy HAProxy
 ==============

-This Docker images aims to overcome some of the shortcomings of the official HAProxy image.
+This Docker image aims to overcome some of the shortcomings of the official HAProxy image.
 Understandably, the official image needs to conform to general standards that may be at odds with an operationalized image.
 This image differs in the following ways: